obany/iota2.js/README.md

 * messages - All messaged decoded to objects
 * indexRaw - All messages for a specified indexation key in binary form
 * index - All messages for a specified indexation key in object form
-* messagesData - All metadata updates
+* messagesMetadata - All metadata updates

 ## Models